aws/sagemaker-core/README.rst

    :alt: Supported Python Versions

 SageMaker Core is an open source library for training and deploying machine learning models on Amazon SageMaker.

+For detailed documentation, including the API reference, see `Read the Docs <https://sagemaker-core.readthedocs.io>`.